Chapin School: Academics, activities, and athletics

 Chapin's 802 students are split into three divisions: Lower School (kindergarten through grade 3), Middle School (grades 4 through 7), and Upper School (grades 8 through 12).

 Around sixty students start in kindergarten, where they are divided into three classes.
 Each K class has two teachers, with regular use of teaching specialists (e.g., reading, Spanish, art, music, science, technology, gym, etc.)

 There are about 265 students in the Upper School (8th through 12th grades), where they are taught by 53 faculty members.
 Traditionally, Chapin did not make an effort to replace students who left the school (generally for boarding and coed schools), leading to graduating classes of around 40.
-Class numbers have changed, so that now many grades contain 65–70 students.
+Currently, class sizes have changed, with most grades containing 65–70 students.
 A few students are added every year or two, often to compensate for students leaving, and 6–10 are added in 6th grade.
-The number of students added in 7th and 8th grade varies, but a larger number are added in 9th grade, usually more than is necessary to compensate for the students leaving the school, increasing the class size.
+A larger number of students are added in 9th grade, increasing the overall upper division class size.

 While the lower school program combines progressive and traditional characteristics, the upper school curriculum is considered to be a traditionally rigorous liberal arts program.
 There are multiple requirements, including at least one modern language and two years of Latin.
 The Latin requirement is fulfilled in the 7th and 8th grade, and not required for those joining the school past that.
 The languages offered in addition to Latin are Spanish, French, and Mandarin.
 While Chapin used to offer AP classes, they were phased out in recent years, and the school focuses on advanced courses of their own design.
 Electives are called FOCUS courses, and are offered to students starting in 10th grade.